5 Product Photography Trends to Incorporate Into Your Work

 Next up, we have one of the best product photography trends that just can’t keep still.
 Farewell to boring scenes, gravity-defying objects, and movement-focused photographs have been on the rise.
 This dream-like product photography style is inspired by surrealist artists – think Salvador Dali’s The Persistence of Memory – where nothing is quite as it seems or should be in the “real world”.

 There are several methods for creating photos of objects that appear to levitate or move through the air that doesn’t require a huge amount of technical knowledge.
 For instance, props can be used to enable products to float.
-Alternatively, you can use an editing software to overlay a shot of your goods over a photo with an empty background
+Alternatively, you can use background remover to overlay a shot of your goods over a photo with an empty background

 Smaller products will be easier to manipulate and adapt to this style.
 Any item, beauty product, wall art, device, or even clothes can be easily positioned or edited to appear to float in mid-air.
 Check out this levitation photography tutorial for more inspiration.